 Examines findings from a survey of parents of children receiving in-home or out-of-home services in Washington State.
 The study was intended to evaluate the State's practice model, Solution Based Casework, and factors that may predict family reunification.

 Promoting Permanency: Successful Exits From Therapeutic Group Care Through Family and Community Reintegration [Video]

 Casey Family Programs (2009)

-Features a brief video that shares the stories of three families reunited through the Child Protective Services Reintegration Pilot Project, which provides an extensive network of wraparound services and supports to caregivers of youth who are in the foster care system and are attempting to reintegrate into their homes and communities.
+Features a brief video that shares the stories of three families who were reunited through the Child Protective Services Reintegration Pilot Project, which provides an extensive network of wraparound services and supports to caregivers of youth who are in foster care, have at least one diagnosed mental or behavioral health disorder, and are reintegrating into their families and communities.
 A discussion guide for facilitators is also available.

 Download (PDF - 539KB)

 Reunification of Foster Children With Their Families: The First Permanency Outcome (PDF - 262 KB)